silversub/terraform/provider/internet-services-resources.md

 ### Import
 {: #cis-dns-record-import}

 The `ibm_cis_dns_record` resource can be imported by using the ID.
 The ID is formed from the DNS record ID, the domain ID, and the CRN (Cloud Resource Name).
-All values are concatentated by using a `:` character.
+All values are  Concatenated  by using a `:` character.

 The domain ID and CRN are located on the **Overview** page of the internet services instance in the **Domain** heading of the UI, or via using the `ibmcloud cis` CLI commands.